Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 • The test for every pipeline run must be triggered unless the pipeline is cancelled.

-Solution: You include the following elements in the YAML de¬nition of the pipeline.
+Solution: You include the following elements in the YAML definition of the pipeline.

 ```